gravitational/teleport/rfd/0144-client-tools-updates.md

 ```

 For Cloud clusters, `tools_version` will always be `X.Y.Z`, with the version
-being controlled by the Cloud team.
+controlled by the Cloud team.

 For self-hosted clusters, the default will be `tools_version: auto` matching
 the tools version with the proxy version.
 This way, automatic updates will be